egorFiNE/node-stock/README.md

 A: Unfortunately, no. My license doesn't allow reselling of tick data.
 However if you need some tick data **strictly** for R&D - please get in touch with me by email, we can work something out.

-**However,** I have made one particular NYSE ticker and one NASDAQ ticker publicly available so that you can play around with data.
+**However,** I have made one particular NYSE ticker publicly available so that you can play around with data.
 Should be enough for basic testing and development.
-They are anonymized but the data is correct and intact; please don't try to figure out which company it is.
-You can find nyse.zip and nasdaq.zip at Downloads area at Github.
+It's anonymized but the data is correct and intact; please don't try to figure out which company it is.
+You can find nyse.zip in Downloads area at Github.

 ## Q: Augmentation of built-in classes?!
 You moron!